hecarrillo/competitive-programming/README.md

 # competitive-programming
 Solutions to some problems found in CodeForces, HackerRank and LeetCode.
-Usually in c++ or Java
+Usually in C++ or Java